 All high school seniors in Eastern Jackson County should be able to graduate with at least 30 hours of college credit.
 These dual-credit classes are taught by highly-qualified high school teachers, on the campus of our local high schools.
 Unfortunately, school districts currently offer only a few of these classes.
 I will work to increase communication and coordination between Metropolitan Community College and local school districts.
 By expanding course offerings and reducing tuition costs, these college credit opportunities will save students and families tens of thousands of dollars in future college costs.

-Metropolitan community college already offers great training programs for future police officers, firefighters and paramedics.
-I will work to ensure that these local academies are allocated adequate funding to be state-of-the-art institutions.
+Metropolitan Community College already offers great training and degree programs for future police officers, firefighters and paramedics.
+I will work to ensure that MCC's Police and Fire Academies continue to offer state-of-the-art educational programs.
 By promoting these career paths in our local high schools, more students will have the opportunity to choose a rewarding career in public safety.
-When more young men and women understand these great career opportunities, we can begin to solve the recruiting problems in our local police and fire departments.
+When more young men and women are exposed to these great career opportunities, we can begin to solve the recruiting problems in our local police and fire departments.

 Have questions or suggestions?
 I would love to hear from you!